ninjaix/IXP-Manager-to-ARIN-IRR/README.md

 - IPv4 Route Server Clients
 - IPv6 Route Server Clients
 - All Route Server Clients
-- All Participants on a VLAN
+- All Participants on a VLAN (not yet working)

 ## Enties in the AS-Set IX IXP-Manager must start as either AS- or AS##### (Numeric).
 Using a Route Set will break the ARIN API